boujour134/Lambda-OS/README.md

 - If you don't use `Dynamic colors on images` you have to specify a profile for the icons : `Epsilon profile` or `Lambda profile`
 - You can download and load a profile to save it

+If your current theme isn't the dynamic profil, you have to activate it in [lambda app](#lambda-app).

 ## Shortcut
 It's only on the home app :
 - `Toolbox` switch to the `Lambda` app